hjcdg1/react-bulk-form/README.md

     isValid,

     /**
-     * Whether the values of the form have been changed from the default values.
+     * Whether the values of the form are different from the default values.
-     * It is based on deep comparison between the two objects.
+     * It equals to `Object.keys(dirtyFields).length > 0`.
      */
     isDirty,
   },